 Cranial Cervical Junction

 The facts are staggering.
 Research shows that migraines and headaches affect the lives of 50 million Americans—in fact, according to the World Health Organization, 1 in 20 suffer from a common tension type headache, and migraine headaches are the second most common form of primary headache.
 In my practice, headaches make up more than ½ of my patient population, and women are affected by migraines or headaches 3 to 1 as compared to men.
+It’s no wonder so many people are looking to determine the cause of daily headaches with this many people being affected by them!

 I have been asked how many migraines per year is considered “normal”, and the answer to that question is “one”.
-The fact is head pain is present only when something isn’t right with the head, neck, jaw or face.
+The fact is, head pain is present only when something isn’t right with the head, neck, jaw or face.

 Pain, or it’s technical name, “nociception”, is the body’s normal warning indicator that something abnormal or harmful is happening in its’ structures and tissues.
 In the case of migraines or headaches, those tissue are the head, neck, face or jaw.
 Too often, headaches or migraines are treated by medications that block the pain—or as is the case more often, “attempt to block the pain” but fail to do so.
 In these situations, where drugs are used to mask, mimic or alter brain function, quality of life is often adversely affected by the drugs themselves.
 It is common for drugs to stop working, or harmful side-affects are developed, and new drugs or other treatments are implemented to deal with the side-affects.
 I’ve seen lives ruined by this clinical course of action.
 Why are people willing to go down this path, if